The weCB Fund’s most frequently asked questions

 -

-Any business or non-household customer with a project to improve water efficiency in the Cambridge Water Resource Zone (WRZ).
+Any business, including start-ups and scale-ups, or non-household customers with a project to improve water efficiency in the Cambridge Water Resource Zone (WRZ).

 Note: Water savings must be within the Cambridge WRZ.
 Your business or organisation does not need to be within the Cambridge WRZ.